 - TWIA controllable expenses have been below budget for eight consecutive years.

-- Audits performed by the Texas Department of Insurance and independent external auditors in 2014 confirmed the effectiveness of operational improvements and found no material weaknesses or issues in operational or financial controls.
+- Audits performed by the Texas Department of Insurance and independent external auditors in 2014 and 2019 confirmed the effectiveness of operational improvements and found no material weaknesses or issues in operational or financial controls.

 Process and System Improvements